michelesr/thesis/src/intro.md

 structure of Gasista Felice, as well as its configuration of the development environment.

-Chapter 4 will cover the end-to-end test techniques used to ensure a better quality of the tested software.
-In particularly, the Gasista Felice *AngularJS* web application will be tested using *Protractor* testing framework.
+Chapter 4 will cover the implementation of browser automation routines with the *Protractor* framework for the end-to-end testing of *AngularJS* web applications, and in particular, of Gasista Felice AngularJS web client.

 Chapter 5 shows the main tools used in end-to-end tests and how to configure the testing framework to work with the Gasista Felice application container